 Workforce Solutions Texoma collaborates with local community partners to provide regional services throughout our tri-county region.
 Collaboration with all economic development entities to assist in training workers of the future is on-going.
-These partnerships have resulted in the creation of matching funds for grants to fund Texas Industry Partnership Grant, High Demand Job Training Grants, the Business Education for Teachers, career pathway projects identified by the Manufacturing Committee, and the availability of the Chmura Economics & Analytics labor market information software that is used throughout the region.
+These partnerships have resulted in the creation of matching funds for grants to fund Texas Industry Partnership Grants, High Demand Job Training Grants, the Business Education for Teachers, career pathway projects identified by the Manufacturing Committee, and the availability of the Chmura Economics & Analytics labor market information software used throughout the region.

-Texoma has a strong partnership with our local libraries through Non-Financial Agreements.
-Through these agreements, each library provides shortcuts on their computer desktops to showcase workforce programs, including WorkInTexas, and career exploration resources such as Texas Reality Check, Texas Career Check, Texas OnCourse, and Jobs Y'All.
-Texoma leveraged this partnership with local libraries during the recent Novel Coronavirus COVID-19 period by working with the libraries to extend their Wi-Fi access to their parking lots so students and job seekers could access WIFI to complete school work or look for a job.
+Texoma has a strong partnership with our local libraries and housing authorities through Non-Financial Agreements.
+Through these agreements, each library and housing authority provides shortcuts on their public computer desktops to showcase workforce programs, including WorkInTexas.com, and career exploration resources such as Texas Reality Check, Texas Career Check, Texas OnCourse, and Jobs Y'All.
+We currently have a total of 14 Non-Financial Agreements with libraries and housing authorities in Grayson, Cooke and Fannin Counties.

 Texoma has and will continue to work with our local employers and community college partners to develop Skills Development proposals for customized job training programs for businesses who need to train new workers or upgrade skills of their existing workers.
+We are also partnering with education, economic development and local employers to create curriculum for the emerging occupations in the semi-conductor field due to the influx of technology industries in Texoma such as Texas Instruments and Global Wafers.